If you’d like to make passive income with affiliate marketing, this post is going to become your go-to guide.

-Here’s what some typical affiliate links look like.
+Here’s what some typical affiliate text links look like:

-You’ll also usually get some tips and useful assets for marketing the product (often found in a welcome guide or on the affiliate reporting site).
+You’ll also usually get some tips and useful assets for marketing the product (often found in a welcome guide or on the affiliate website).

 These could include:

-- An affiliate guide as well as instructions on how to use the platform and summary of policies such as payment.
+- An affiliate guide as well as instructions on how to use the platform and summary of policies such as payouts.

 - Online marketing tools like banners and sidebar graphics.

 - Sample email/webpage swipe copy.

 - Ongoing communications from the merchant about promotions, new products, etc.

 If you use a network like Amazon, you’ll get your own link for each of the specific products you promote.

 Be sure to check your specific network’s help or support pages for more information.

 Ultimately, all your hard work finding and evaluating products only pays off if somebody takes your advice and make the purchase, right?

 For that to happen, you need to put your recommendation in front of your audience.
 Even more importantly, you need to make your recommendation trustworthy.

 This is where a lot of affiliate marketers slip up.
 They think slapping some banners up on their blog that link to affiliate products is all they need to do.